GLASS BOTTLE MARKS ~~~~ GLASS MANUFACTURERS’ MARKS ON BOTTLES & OTHER GLASSWARE ~ Page 1

 Welcome!
 I’m interested in the history of the glass industry in the US, especially concerning the manufacturing of bottles, electrical insulators and tableware.
-On these three pages I’ve attempted to compile a list of glass manufacturers’ identification marks found on (primarily) American bottles and jars.
+On these five pages I’ve attempted to compile a list of glass manufacturers’ identification marks found on (primarily) American bottles and jars.
 These glass bottle marks are sometimes called “punt marks”, especially within the bottle-making trade.
 (Click here to check another collector’s site that lists some Australian and English marks).
-I’m also including marks seen on glassware items other than bottles, including tableware and industrial glass items such as railroad lantern lenses.
-Entries on some of the more commonly encountered brand and company names (for instance, Bromo-Seltzer), seen embossed on bottles are also included, as I frequently get questions about them.
+Also included are a few marks, emblems and logos seen on other types of glassware including tableware and industrial glass items such as railroad lantern lenses.
+Entries on some of the more commonly encountered brand and company names (for instance, Bromo-Seltzer) seen embossed on bottles are also included, as I frequently get questions about them.